Holiday Parks in North Wales

 - Adventure Village

-It’s easy to fill your days with adventure at our Presthaven holiday park.
-Explore the woodland of Greenwood Forest and saunter down to the beach.
+It’s easy to fill your days with adventure at Presthaven.
+Explore the traditional seaside towns and saunter down to the sandy beach.

 Snowdonia National Park